Do I have a claim for constructive dismissal?

 Your employer’s breach of contract may be one serious incident or the last in a series of less important incidents that are serious when considered together.

-If you feel work has become intolerable and you can no longer carry on in your role, talk to us before you resign.
+If you feel work has become unbearable and you can no longer carry on in your role, talk to us before you resign.
 If you would like to resolve the issues you have at work we can advise you as to the steps you need to take to deal with the issue yourself.
 Alternatively, we can liaise with your employer on your behalf or, if you feel you can no longer stay in the role, we can advise you whether you have a claim for Constructive Dismissal.